 The extraction of raw minerals begins with the mining of rich ores, which are then cut up in crushers and grinders.
 The pieces of rock initially weighing tonnes are ground down to a few tenths of a millimetre.
-This grinding process, which often covers six to eight decimal orders of magnitude of the particle size, is carried out in several steps.
+This grinding process, which often covers six decimal orders of magnitude of the particle size, is carried out in several steps.
 Classic crushers are used for the coarse grinding process.
 The primary and secondary grinding takes place in autogenous (AG) or semi-autogenous (SAG) mills and in ball or rod mills.
 If the raw material is sufficiently finely distributed, it is classified in wet-chemical flotation cells according to reusable material and waste rock (residual mineral).
 The material substrate obtained is called concentrate.

 The particle size is of particular importance in this process.
 If the particles are too large, unwanted accessory minerals cannot be separated from the ore.
 The ore concentrate obtained only has a low purity.
 Overgrinding, on the other hand, results in high milling costs and low throughput as well as an increased need for chemicals in flotation.
 Furthermore, flotation cells are sensitive to solid overloading.
 Another relevant process parameter is therefore the solid concentration of the ore suspensions fed to the flotation cells.

 Compliance with the ideal grain size and the solids load in the transition from the last grinding stage for the flotation cell requires monitoring of the ore suspension in real time.
 This measurement task places high demands on the technology used.
 It is therefore important, on the one hand, to record relevant and representative sample quantities from the huge streams of the main product.
 On the other hand, the abrasive mineral slurries flowing at a high speed require robust and wear-resistant sensors.